blysshua/Raspi_Dashboard/README.md

 I created a dashboard in bash to display current active/ inactive services, connected devices, different sessions, and btop to monitor system processes and health.
 In the future, I plan on attaching an E-ink screen for this dashboard to be displayed on so it won't require me to always check via SSH.

 Tmux is used to split the screens as I am using a headless pi OS.
-The active.sh script refreshes every 1 minute for up to date status on the services and to monitor connected devices for security.
+The active.sh script refreshes every 30 seconds for up to date status on the services and to monitor connected devices for security.

 I do plan on adding more services such as wireguard, kubernetes or docker for expanding into a pi cluster.
 And furthermore, will be constantly editing and improving the visuals of the dashboard to be easier to read and aesthetic to the eye.
+So it may look different to the example below